Scthe/scthe.github.io/content/blog/2024-09-25-nanite-materials-notes/nanite-materials-notes.md

 I have to say that this setup looks a bit strange.
 The reasoning is probably clear to people who have already implemented such systems.

-At this point, the presentation goes deeper into Variable Rate Shading, which would have been a separate article.
+At this point, the presentation goes deeper into Variable Rate Shading.
+We've already discussed most of the ideas.